-Management's Discussion and Analysis December 31, 2013 and 2012
+Management's Discussion and Analysis Years Ended December 31, 2017 and 2016

-As management of the Town of Clarence Industrial Development Agency (the "Agency") we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2013 and 2012.
-This narrative should be read in conjunction with the Agency's financial statements which follow this narrative.
+As management of the Town of Clarence Industrial Development Agency (the "Agency"), we offer readers of the Agency's financial statements this narrative overview and analysis of the financial activities of the Agency for the years ended December 31, 2017 and 2016.
+This document should be read in conjunction with additional information that we have furnished in the Agency's financial statements which follow this narrative.